FrederikBjorn/frederikbjorn.com/content/guides/making-a-game-in-eight-days/index.md

 ---
 description:
-summary:MuCLAYtion; a summary of making a game in eight days at DADIU.
+summary: MuCLAYtion; a summary of making a game in eight days at DADIU.
 title:
 date: 2020-10-29
 tags: